-We would also like to thank the brave women who, against all odds, came forward and shared their stories, struggles and hopes, and thank Ghada Awad Shawgi, former UN Senior Women Protection Advisor and UNDP Senior Gender Advisor who reviewed the Study.
+We would also like to thank the brave women in Sudan who, against all odds, came forward and shared their stories, struggles and hopes, despite the range of challenges that CRSV survivors face.

 1.2.
 Methodology

 1.2.1.
 Brief outline of activities